 Noise Management Plan

 The consent holder shall prepare a Noise Management Plan for certification by the Selwyn District Council in accordance with condition 6).
-The purpose of the Noise Management Plan is to detail the methods that will be used to comply with conditions 38), 39), 40), 41) and 42) and to manage noise effects to an acceptable level.
+The purpose of the Noise Management Plan is to detail the methods that will be used to comply with conditions 38)to 42) and to manage noise effects to an acceptable level.

 As a minimum the Noise Management Plan shall describe: